loan-petit/lifetools/CONTRIBUTING.md

 with a very simple UI?
 Can you do just a part of the refactor?

-Small MRs which are more easily reviewed, lead to higher code quality which is more important to GitLab than having a minimal commit log.
+Small MRs which are more easily reviewed, lead to higher code quality which is more important to GitHub than having a minimal commit log.
 The smaller an MR is, the more likely it will be merged quickly.
 After that you can send more MRs to enhance and expand the feature.